avinal/avinal.github.io/content/blogs/final-evaluation.rst

 - Running tests locally may require switching to :code:`fossy` user.
 - While configured for testing, it may give permission errors.
 - Scheduler, Ununpack, and Delagent unit and functional tests are not working.
 I have added an issue `#2084 <https://github.com/fossology/fossology/issues/2084>`_ to track the progress on fixing these tests.
-- CMake doesn't generates uninstall targets.
+- CMake doesn't generate uninstall targets.
 The closest thing to uninstall is `this snippet <https://gitlab.kitware.com/cmake/community/-/wikis/FAQ#can-i-do-make-uninstall-with-cmake>`_.
 This will be later added to the FOSSology.

 Challenges Faced
 ----------------

 While this whole project was challenging, some aspects of it were unforeseen and more challenging.
 When I decided to go on with this project I just had enough CMake knowledge to write a configuration for a very small project.
 I had never used CMake on this big scale.
-On the other side, the FOSSology community is largely unknown to CMake so for all of us it was learn, practice, and implement.
+On the other side, the FOSSology community is largely unknown to CMake so for all of us it was learned, practiced, and implement.
 With support from mentors, I was able to overcome this challenge with flying colors.

 The other challenge was to understand the old build system, how they are all connected and what is the flow.
 The complexity can be imagined by the fact that the most of code and configurations were written in the decade before the last decade and haven't changed much since then.